Teaching Scholarships & Grants

 Pre-school are the earliest years of schooling - focusing more on personal development, play and socializing in order that children get used to being around each other.
 Rarely any academic schooling as such, it prepares children for the years ahead.
 You will certainly need a high school diploma - preferably at least an associate's degree.
 Generally though, a bachelor's degree is required if you wish to work in public schools.

 The Bright Horizons Scholarship Program is one of only a few dedicated to training and encouraging the next generation of early childhood teachers.
 Applicants need to provide proof of their academic excellence, write a short essay in support of their application and provide multiple strong references.
 Finally, you must demonstrate potential as a teacher of under 8s (the age limit against which your education degree should apply).
 Typically, the value of the award is between $250 and $1000; any scholarship over the value of $600 are sent directly to the college.
-For further details of eligibility, go to their website here.
+For further details of eligibility, go to Bright Futures Scholarship.

 GPA: minimum 3.0

-The TEACH scholarships and grant are the most extensive Federal programs presently available.
+The TEACH scholarships and grants are the most extensive Federal programs presently available.
 Knowing how important it is to get early education years right, they have made available one Early Childhood scholarship available for each state.
 The money is to be used against earning an Associates Degree or other accredited program to improve the standards of preschool education.
 One applicant is chosen per state, For further details, please visit the TEACH website.

 Grade: Varies, but is typically the 75th percentile.